TiendaNube/nimbus-design-system/packages/helper/README.md

-# Nimbus for VS Code ☁️
+# Nimbus Helper ☁️

-> Boost your productivity with **Nimbus for VS Code**!
+> Boost your productivity with **Nimbus Helper**!
 A magical extension to VS Code that brings complete documentation of all available components and their properties all into your favorite design system.
 Write stylish code, accelerate development, and break into the programming clouds with the [Nimbus Design System](https://nimbus.nuvemshop.com.br/). 💨✨"

 ## 🗃️ Overview

-The **Nimbus for VS Code** extension is a powerful tool for developers working with VS Code.
+The **Nimbus Helper** extension is a powerful tool for developers working with VS Code.
 It is designed to streamline and enhance your workflow, offering advanced and customized features to maximize productivity.

-## ✨ Recursos Principais
+## ✨ Features

 - **Real Time Documentation**: Get comprehensive and detailed information about the properties and components of your Design System directly in the editor, providing a more intuitive development.
 - **Custom Hover**: View tooltip-style documentation when hovering over components and properties, providing a quick and easy understanding of your Design System.